 Getting the import and export-ready:

 While importing or exporting goods, the first step that should be taken is to register your goods with the customs department.
 This will allow you to obtain the necessary licence for import or export and get permits for the same.
-You can take the help of the custom clearance agents in India before getting the import and export-ready to ensure no issues later.
+You can take the help of the customs clearance agents in India before getting the import and export ready to ensure no issues later.

 Filing of the shipping bill: